-Mangoes contain large amounts of dietary fibers, pectin, and Vitamin C which lower the serum cholesterol levels, particularly the Low-Density Lipoprotein cholesterol or LDL cholesterol (bad cholesterol).
+Mangoes contain large amounts of dietary fibers, pectin, and Vitamin C which lower serum cholesterol levels, particularly the Low-Density Lipoprotein cholesterol or LDL cholesterol (bad cholesterol).

 Mangoes contain Vitamin E, which helps to regulate sex hormones and boost sex drive.
-Vitamin E, also known as the ‘sex vitamin’ due to its ability to increase sexual desire.
+Vitamin E, is also known as the ‘sex vitamin’ due to its ability to increase sexual desire.

 One cup of mangoes contains 25% of the recommended daily allowance of Vitamin A, which improves eye health by helping to prevent night blindness, dryness of eyes, softening of the cornea, itching, and burning of the eyes.

 Mangoes also contain Vitamin E, which improves and maintains a healthy eye.

 Mangoes when eaten, soothes the stomach by lowering the acidity and improving digestion.
 They contain digestive enzymes such as esters, aldehydes, and terpenes which help break down food and improve digestion.

-Mangoes can be used internally and externally for clearing up acne and/or pimple from the skin.
-Apply mango pulp to face for 10 minutes, then rinse to unclog pores.
+Mangoes can be used internally and externally for clearing up acne and/or pimple on the skin.
+Apply mango pulp to the face for 10 minutes, then rinse to unclog pores.
 Vitamin C, in mango, helps in collagen formation, which keeps the skin firm.

 Mangoes provide a rich source of beta carotene (Vitamin A), which has beneficial effects on acne and pimples.
 Mango skin is rich in AHA (alpha-hydroxy acids) and is used to exfoliate and rejuvenate the skin.

 Studies have shown that glutamine acid in mangoes boosts memory in children, by keeping the brain cells active.

 New research is now showing that mango pulp and leaves fight diabetes.
-Due to mangoes low-level on the glycemic index 41-60, they do not significantly increase the blood sugar levels.
+Due to mangoes’ low-level on the glycemic index of 41-60, they do not significantly increase blood sugar levels.